 Giliomee says it is clear that developments in international trade have not been accompanied by the development of effective strategies for excluding the accidental transport of exotic pests.

 ‘The question must be posed whether the present procedures for the importation of plant material and customs inspections in South Africa have kept pace with these trends and are still adequate in preventing the introduction of undesirable organisms into this country and its neighbours.’

-‘No questions are asked of travellers entering South Africa about the possession of plant material, in contrast to Australia, for example, where incoming international travellers have to sign a declaration in this regard and have their baggage subjected to an X-ray scan,’€ he reveals.
+‘No questions are asked of travelers entering South Africa about the possession of plant material, in contrast to Australia, for example, where incoming international travelers have to sign a declaration in this regard and have their baggage subjected to an X-ray scan,’€ he reveals.

 This provides the ideal opportunity for unscrupulous growers who are tempted to circumvent the commendable stringent requirements of the Agricultural Pests Act (Act 36 of 1983) about the importation of planting material, to illegally bring in live plant material.

 ‘Often they then do not notice cryptic insects or sessile, dormant stages,’ he explains.
 ‘It thus appears that our quarantine services presently lack adequate capacity to properly police our ports of entry.’

 ‘Any alien insect that succeeds in reaching and establishing in South Africa is a cause for concern, especially if it is phytophagous and feeds on commercially important plants,’ Giliomee says.